 Often people ask about how to obtain Canadian citizenship.
 Citizenship is a status that you can get after becoming a permanent resident and then living in Canada for a full four years.
 The question is how to become a permanent resident of Canada first, before one can obtain Canadian citizenship.

 To become a Canadian citizen, you must have permanent resident status and have lived in Canada for a full 1460 days in the six years before applying for citizenship.
 After becoming a permanent resident you must keep very accurate records of when you have left and returned to Canada.

 Citizenship Knowledge Test

-Ultimately, you will have to take a citizenship knowledge test and your interview with the CIC staff will be used to assess if you have an adequate ability to communicate in English or French.
-However, you cannot become a citizen if you have been convicted of an indictable criminal offence in the three years prior to filing the application or if you are under an order to leave Canada.
+Ultimately, you will have to take a citizenship knowledge test and your interview with the IRCC staff will be used to assess if you have an adequate ability to communicate in English or French.
+However, you cannot become a citizen if you have been convicted of an indictable criminal offence in the four years prior to filing the application or if you are under an order to leave Canada.